ericDeCourcy/Notes/On-Utopia.md

     - [ ] Lets consider what positive tendencies people have and see how they play into views of utopias
 - [ ] Why is money coveted?
 What "powers" does it confer that make it so desireable?
 - [ ] Begin describing different "perfect worlds" or "perfect days" that seem reasonable to you.
+- [ ] Is "love" really just the answer?
+What does that even mean?
+- [ ] What are the things we need more of, what are the good things we can measure?
+- [ ] What are the things we need less of?
+What can we measure?
+- [ ] How do we provide for the weak in our society?
+	- [ ] Is it the communities' responsibility?
+ 	- [ ] Is it still welfare if we simply share with each other?
+  	- [ ] what makes welfare bad?
+- [ ] What do the power structures in our world look like?

 ## Ideas to integrate
 - Sharing resources is maladaptive only when there is not enough of a resource to go around.
 Otherwise it is possibly well-adapted because it saves effort which would be spent on competition.